angular/angular-ja/aio-ja/content/guide/creating-libraries.md

 ## Use TypeScript path mapping for peer dependencies

 Angular libraries should list all `@angular/*` dependencies as peer dependencies.
-This insures that when modules ask for Angular, they all get the exact same module.
+This ensures that when modules ask for Angular, they all get the exact same module.
 If a library lists `@angular/core` in `dependencies` instead of `peerDependencies`, it might get a different Angular module instead, which would cause your application to break.

 While developing a library, you must install all peer dependencies through `devDependencies` to ensure that the library compiles properly.